Does job security exist? Does your employer promise a smooth ride till the day you retire?

 Have you heard of Lee Iacocca?

-Was an exceptional automobile executive.
+was an exceptional automobile executive.

-Presided over Chrysler and Ford Motor.
+presided over Chrysler and Ford Motor.
 He was the first CEO to lead 2 of the 3 big automakers back then.

-Was the mastermind behind the Ford Mustang and Pinto cars.
+was the mastermind behind the Ford Mustang and Pinto cars.

-Brought Chrysler Corporation back to life in the 1980s.
+brought Chrysler Corporation back to life in the 1980s.

-He was named the 18th-greatest American CEO of all time.
+He was named the 18th greatest American CEO of all time.

 Lee's job security story

+What’s my point?
 The story leads us to two career lessons about job security.
 Let’s dive in.

 I am not cynical.
 I am just telling you the truth.
-But that’s not all…there’s hope in lesson #2—for the linchpins.
+But that’s not all.
+There’s hope in lesson #2—for the linchpins.

 Like Steve Martin said,” be so good they can’t ignore you.”

-Take Lee’s story, for example.
-He was so good that he became President and CEO of Chrysler after he got fired from Ford Motor.
+For example, Lee Iacocca was so good that he became President and CEO of Chrysler after he got fired from Ford Motor.
 The irony was that Lee helped rebuild Ford Motor’s competitor.

 My question for you is, “What are you doing to secure your position in the marketplace?”